HELIANTHUS annuus

 Harvesting and Growing from Seed:

-There is no seedpod.
-The seeds are packed tightly together in the centre of the dead flower head.
+Seed Pod There is no seedpod.
+The seeds are packed together tightly in the centre of the calyx.

-The seeds are large, often striped, tear-drops.
-There are many seeds on each seedhead.
+Seed The seeds are large, often striped, tear drops.
+There are many seeds in the seedhead.

 (You can check the meaning of any technical terms new to you in the Botany section of the site)